abrasive/shairport/FREEBSD.md

 Installation
 ----

-Enter the superuser mode and do a make install.
+Enter the superuser mode and do a `make install`:

 ```
 $ su